corrode/corrode.github.io/content/blog/named-parameters-at-home/index.md

 });
 ```

 More verbose?
 Absolutely.
 But I can ask my editor, “what can I redirect to?” and the answer is the variants of `Redirect`.
-That’s a much stronger property than “read the docs and discover the accepted shapes of this hash.”
+That’s a much stronger property than “read the docs and discover which keys and values this hash accepts.”

 If we really care about smoothing the edges, add conversions: